AndreiBarsan/crowd/README.md

  * Improve existing methods using more advanced techniques, such as adaptive weights or combinations of techniques (poor man's boosting).
  * Explore usability of graph structure for active learning tasks.
- * Integrate Gaussian Process aggregation into this project somehow, even if it confines to project to just running on Euler for the time being.

 ## Rough timeline